Conio/conio.github.io/docs/Features/TradingPriceService/FetchHistoricalPrice.md

 The `FetchHistoricalPricesParams` used to initialized and perform `fetchHistoricalPrices` API.

 - crypto id: the cryptocurrency identifier used to retrieve the specific cryptocurrency historical price data
-- time frame: the time frame in the past used to retrieve the specific cryptocurrency historical price data
+- time frame: the available time frames used to retrieve the specific cryptocurrency historical price data
-- price interval: the price time interval used to retrieve the specific cryptocurrency historical price data
+- fiat currency: the fiat currency used to retrieve historical price data

 ## Result
 ---